Stocks close lower on Wall Street; Southwest losses mount - NewsBreak

 In the U.S., the S&P 500 fell 46.03 points to 3,783.22.
 The Dow dropped 365.85 points to close at 32,875.71.
 The Nasdaq slid 139.94 points to 10,213.29.
 The Russell 2000 gave up 27.49 points to finish at 1,722.02.

 Bond yields were mixed.
-The yield on the 10-year Treasury, which influences mortgage rates, rose to 3.88 percent from 3.85 percent Tuesday.
-The yield on the two-year Treasury fell to 4.34 percent from 4.38 percent late Tuesday.
+The yield on the 10-year Treasury, which influences mortgage rates, rose to 3.88% from 3.85% Tuesday.
+The yield on the two-year Treasury fell to 4.34% from 4.38% late Tuesday.

 Wall Street remains on edge and will likely continue dealing with volatile trading as the Federal Reserve continues its fight against stubbornly hot inflation.
 The Fed and other central banks have been raising interest rates to stifle borrowing and slow spending in order to tame inflation.
 The strategy, though, risks slowing the economy too much and bringing on a recession.

 The Fed has already raised its key interest rate seven times this year and is expected to continue raising rates in 2023.
-The key lending rate, the federal funds rate, stands at a range of 4.25 percent to 4.5 percent, and Fed policymakers forecast that the rate will reach a range of 5 percent to 5.25 percent by the end of 2023.
+The key lending rate, the federal funds rate, stands at a range of 4.25% to 4.5%, and Fed policymakers forecast that the rate will reach a range of 5% to 5.25% by the end of 2023.
 Their forecast doesn’t call for a rate cut before 2024.

 Comments / 0